How to deploy SvelteKit Sites to a DigitalOcean droplet

 });

-I ran npm build to build the project dependencies in preparation for getting started with pm2.
+I ran npm run build to build the project dependencies in preparation for getting started with pm2.

 Install PM2